 |Areas of Study:||Anthropology, Architecture, Art, Art (Studio), Art History, Biology, Business, Chemistry, Communications, Comparative Literature, Economics, Education, Engineering, Environmental Science, Environmental Studies, Geography, History, International Business, International Relations, International/Global Studies, Latin American Studies, Liberal Studies, Mathematics, Philosophy, Physics, Political Science, Psychology, Religious Studies, Science, Sociology, Spanish, Urban Planning/Studies, Viticulture|

-Cost: Students pay the same tuition for CSU IP Chile as the tuition paid for their home CSU campus.
-For more information on costs, including accommodations, travel and other expenses, see the Budget Sheet.
+Students pay the same tuition for CSU IP Chile the tuition paid for their home CSU campus.
+For more information on costs, including accommodations, travel and other expenses, see the Budget Estimates above.

 The CSU IP Chile program is affiliated with the Pontificia Universidad Catolica de Chile (PUC), which was founded in 1888 and has four campuses in Santiago.
 PUC is a comprehensive university with a full range of academic offerings including art, business, chemistry, computer science, engineering, geography, physics, political science, media studies, Spanish and viticulture.

 PUC’s academic year begins in March and ends in December, however the CSU IP Chile program follows the U.S. calendar so students will begin in the PUC second semester (beginning in July).

 The program begins with an intensive two week Preparatory Language Program (PLP), which involves grammar and conversation coursework designed to improve language skills and prepare students for the academic year.
 During the fall semester, all students will take a Chilean culture course covering history, literature, politics and social issues.
 Students will also take a Spanish language course and other courses offered at PUC.
 During the spring semester, students will study advanced Spanish language, in addition to other courses taken at PUC.
 All instruction is in Spanish.